Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 ● THIS IS A WORK IN PROGRESS ●

-## NOT JUDAIZING - MAKING THE CORDS VISIBLE, THATS ALL! - NOT ANCIENT NAME - NOT SECRET KNOWLEDGE - SHOWING THE FULFILLMENT OF THE LAW, NOT SERVITUDE UNDER IT, BUT THE LAW OF THE HEART AND SPIRIT !!! ✝️❤️🕊
+## NOT JUDAIZING - MAKING THE CORDS VISIBLE, THATS ALL! - NOT ANCIENT NAME - NOT SECRET KNOWLEDGE - NOT A BIBLE SECRET BIBLE CODE - SHOWING THE FULFILLMENT OF THE LAW, NOT PUTTING YOU UNDER IT, BUT THE LAW OF THE HEART AND SPIRIT !!! ✝️❤️🕊
+---

  **CRITICAL CLARIFICATION: COVENANT LANGUAGE ≠ TORAH OBSERVANCE**
 ## **Why Hebrew Spine Translation Does Not Equal Judaizing**